loopbackio/loopback.io/pages/en/lb4/FAQ.md

 ### Why TypeScript?

-Although developers can still write application logic in either JavaScript or TypeScript, LoopBack-Next's core is written in TypeScript, for the following reasons:
+Although developers can still write application logic in either JavaScript or TypeScript, LoopBack 4's core is written in TypeScript, for the following reasons:

 - **Improved developer productivity and scalability**.
 Our customers need a framework that scales to dozens and even hundreds of developers.
 This scalability is the reason TypeScript exists and is gaining traction.
 - **Improved extensibility** and flexibility.
-LoopBack-Next's core is simpler than LoopBack 3.x with well-defined extension points.
+LoopBack 4's core is simpler than LoopBack 3.x with well-defined extension points.
 A lot of responsibility will be shifted to extensions (componnets), which can be JavaScript or TypeScript.
 - Unified tooling.
 TypeScript developers all use the same IDE: Visual Studio Code.
 The LoopBack ecosystem could someday be filled with useful best practices around that IDE and even great developer plugins.
 Right now that effort is split between various editors and basically non-existent.
 - **Future-proofing**.
 Ability to leverage the latest and future JavaScript constructs.